CharlelieLrt/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

   guaranteed.

 - Stage 3: Pre-deprecation.
-For a model class in stage 3 in `physicsnemo/nn` or `physicsnemo/models`, the developper should start planning its deprecation.
+For a model class in stage 3 in `physicsnemo/nn` or `physicsnemo/models`, the developer should start planning its deprecation.
   This is done by adding a warning message to the model class, indicating that the model class is deprecated and will be removed in a future release.
 The warning message should be a clear and concise message that explains why the model class is being deprecated and what the user should do instead.
 The deprecation message should be added to both the docstring and should be raised at runtime.
-The developper is free to choose the mechanism to raise the deprecation warning.
-A mnodel class cannot be deprecated without staying in stage 3 "pre-deprecation" for at least 1 release cycle.
+The developer is free to choose the mechanism to raise the deprecation warning.
+A model class cannot be deprecated without staying in stage 3 "pre-deprecation" for at least 1 release cycle.

 - Stage 4: Deprecation.
 After staying in stage 3 "pre-deprecation" for at least 1